Khauf: Reception

-Abhimanyu Mathur writing for Hindustan Times gave the series 3 out of 5 stars and observed that "regardless of its faults, Khauf holds up well.
+Abhimanyu Mathur of Hindustan Times gave the series 3 stars out of 5 stars and observed, "[...] regardless of its faults, Khauf holds up well.
 It is an important show, and more importantly, a well-made one, which expertly introduces real-world issues in the world of horror, without sermonising or preaching, or compromising on the spooks and thrills."

-Shubhra Gupta from The Indian Express rated the series 3/5 stars and said that "The series works best when its women, with all their pain and their messy back stories, are on screen, doing their thing."
+Shubhra Gupta of The Indian Express gave the series 3 stars out of 5 and wrote, "The series works best when its women, with all their pain and their messy back stories, are on screen, doing their thing."

-Archika Khurana of The Times of India gave 3.5 stars out of 5 and writes in her review that "For fans of psychological horror with a social conscience, Khauf offers plenty to think about — even if it doesn't always chill to the bone."
+Archika Khurana of The Times of India gave 3.5 stars out of 5 and wrote in her review, "For fans of psychological horror with a social conscience, Khauf offers plenty to think about — even if it doesn't always chill to the bone."

-Rahul Desai of The Hollywood Reporter India praised the series and said "Khauf is the kind of show that Indian streaming was always supposed to champion — it's ambitious, original, inventive, messy and an eerily layered reminder of how supernatural stories are rooted in the fear of natural living."
+Rahul Desai of The Hollywood Reporter India praised the series and wrote, "Khauf is the kind of show that Indian streaming was always supposed to champion — it's ambitious, original, inventive, messy and an eerily layered reminder of how supernatural stories are rooted in the fear of natural living."

-Udita Jhunjhunwala of Scroll.in said that "its incessant and bloody violence, the misogyny and denigration of women, and the sheer hopelessness it conveys, Khauf is unsettling and exhausting."
+Udita Jhunjhunwala of Scroll.in wrote about the series, "[...] its incessant and bloody violence, the misogyny and denigration of women, and the sheer hopelessness it conveys, Khauf is unsettling and exhausting."

-Shubham Kulkarni of OTT Play gave 4 stars out of 5 and said that "What happens when a properly cooked script meets a bunch of supremely seasoned actors?
-Shows like Khauf are born and they teach how 'content' is done without an algorithm".
+Shubham Kulkarni of OTT Play gave the series 4 stars out of 5 and wrote, "What happens when a properly cooked script meets a bunch of supremely seasoned actors?
+Shows like Khauf are born and they teach how 'content' is done without an algorithm."